 He then proceeds to crack the whip three times which acts to cleanse the area.
 Once done, the oranges, candles, joss sticks and snacks are removed and placed around furnace while the accompanying incense paper is then burned in the furnace.
 This entire process is repeated the four corners of the tent and at the front of the temple.

 Once the cleansing ritual is completed, the altar station at Bendemeer is now ready to receive the Nine Emperor Gods on the 5th day.
-The caretaker of the Nine Emperor Gods urn for the Geylang Bahru housing estate and two other temple members necessary for the cleansing rituals then make their way to retrieve the urn from the caretaker’s home.
+The caretaker of the Nine Emperor Gods censer for the Geylang Bahru housing estate and two other temple members necessary for the cleansing rituals then make their way to invite the censer from the caretaker’s home.
+Earlier after the receiving of the Nine Emperor Gods and Dou Mu Yuan Jun at the temple, the leader of the Bendemeer station had, with the assistance of the temple ritual committee, invited a long joss stick from the inner chamber back to the altar station censer in his home.

 An interesting point to note here is that the caretaker had previously stayed in the Geylang Bahru housing estate, however in recent years, he had shifted residence to a different part of Singapore.
 However, the ‘presence’ of the Nine Emperor Gods is seemingly attached to the community of devotees rather than where the urn is located, thus, the altar station continues to be set up in the Geylang Bahru housing estate.
 Hence, this goes to show the importance placed on the community connectedness and spirit of Kew Huang Keng’s ex-residents.